 The ongoing client relationship is very important.
 We encourage Free2Cycle cyclists to use you for all future purchases, services and advice.
 We reward on-target cyclists with vouchers which will, by default, be redeemable at the store from which they collected their bike.
 If you have any cycle shop community offerings such as cycle clubs or events this would be a great way to embrace your clients further.

 There is no fixed price point.
-The value of the bike that we can offer each customer, paid for by pedal power alone, is based on their pledged commute mileage.
+The value of the bike that we can offer each customer, paid for by pedal power alone, is based on their pledged mileage.
 All customers will, however, be able to contribute if they would like a bike of a higher value.
-Cyclists will be free to choose from a range of bikes starting at a minimum RRP of £350 up to £1750 funded by pedal power alone.
+Cyclists will be free to choose from a range of bikes starting at a minimum RRP of £360 up to £1750 funded by pedal power alone.
 The cyclist can increase the value of the bike up to £2750 with a personal contribution of up to £1000.
 This allows them to choose higher-end or electric bikes.
 Basically, every 2 miles equals £1 of bike, e.g. a 2000 mile commitment per year provides a bike to the value of £1,000 funded by pedal power.

 We include the manufacturers’ size guides and information on our website and request cyclists to use these to confirm the bike is the correct size and suitable for them.

-All bikes are provided at supplier’s RRP and Free2Cycle pays the supplier the agreed trade price.
+All bikes are provided at supplier’s RRP.

 The liquidity is provided by Free2Cycle’s funding partners as a loan to the cyclist.
-Free2Cycle collects a contribution from the sponsor based on the cyclist’s mileage.
+Free2Cycle collects a contribution from the Sponsor based on the Cyclist’s mileage.
 In effect, the cyclist’s pedal power pays for the bike.
 Suppliers and retailers get paid within 7 days of the cyclist collecting their bike from the retailer.

 We use the internet to join the entire supply and demand chain in an efficient way, which is how we make this an extremely scalable solution.